Christopher Cockerell

-Sir Christopher Sydney Cockerell CBE RDI FRS (4 June 1910 – 1 June 1999) was an English engineer, best known as the inventor of the hovercraft.
+Sir Christopher Sydney Cockerell (4 June 1910 – 1 June 1999) was an English engineer, best known as the inventor of the hovercraft.

 Early life and education

 Cockerell was born in Cambridge, where his father, Sir Sydney Cockerell, was curator of the Fitzwilliam Museum, having previously been the secretary of William Morris.
 His mother was the illustrator and designer Florence Kingsford Cockerell.
 Christopher attended the preparatory school of St Faith's.
 Christopher was educated at Gresham's School, Holt, Norfolk.
-He matriculated at Peterhouse, Cambridge to read mechanical engineering.
-He later returned to Cambridge to study radio and electronics.
+He was admitted to Peterhouse, Cambridge, to read mechanical engineering, and later returned to Cambridge to study radio and electronics.

 Early career

-He began his career working for W. H. Allen & Sons of Bedford.
+He began his career as a post graduate pupil working for W. H. Allen, Sons & Co. of Bedford from 1931 to 1933.
 After returning to the University of Cambridge in 1934 to study radio and electronics, he went to work at the Radio Research Company.
 In 1935, he went to work at the Marconi Company, and soon afterwards he married Margaret Elinor Belsham (4 September 1913 – September 1996).
 They lived at the now Grade II listed Gay Bowers Cottage in Danbury, Essex from 1940 to 1951.

 During his time in Chelmsford, he led a research team in the Marconi hut at Writtle and worked on many systems, including radar.

 After the war he contributed to the development of several sophisticated pieces of equipment, including radio location technology, and the first equipment used by the BBC in Alexandra Palace.

-The Hovercraft
+Hovercraft

 After Cockerell left the Marconi Company, he bought Ripplecraft Ltd., a small Norfolk boat and caravan hire company, with a legacy left by his father-in-law.
 The firm made little money, and Cockerell began to think how the craft could be made to go faster.
 He was led to earlier work by the Thornycroft company, in which a small vessel had been partially raised out of the water by a small engine.

 Cockerell's greatest invention, the hovercraft, grew out of this work.
 It occurred to him that if the entire craft were lifted from the water, the craft would effectively have no drag.
 This, he conjectured, would give the craft the ability to attain a much higher maximum speed than could be achieved by the boats of the time.

 Cockerell's theory was that instead of just pumping air under the craft, as Thornycroft had, if the air were to be instead channelled to form a narrow jet around the perimeter of the craft, the moving air would form a momentum curtain, a wall of moving air that would limit the amount of air that would leak out.
-This meant that the same cushion of high pressure air could be maintained by a much smaller engine; and for the first time, a craft could be lifted completely out of the water.
-Cockrell tested his designs in the broadland village of Somerleyton, Suffolk.
+This meant that the same cushion of high-pressure air could be maintained by a much smaller engine; and for the first time, a craft could be lifted completely out of the water.
+Cockrell tested his designs across the village green opposite his house in the Broadland village of Somerleyton in Suffolk.